Paris Hilton Posts Touching Tribute To Her ‘Mentor,’ Grandfather Barron Hilton, Following His Death At Age 91

-Paris Hilton is paying tribute to her beloved grandfather Barron Hilton.
-The hotel magnate and philanthropist died at his Bel-Air, Calif. home of natural causes at age 91, CNN reports.
+Paris Hilton is paying tribute to her beloved grandfather, Barron Hilton.
+The hotel magnate and philanthropist died at his Bel Air, California home of natural causes at age 91, CNN reports.

 As a young man, Hilton was an entrepreneur for two decades before succeeding his father, Conrad Hilton, as chairman and CEO of Hilton Hotels Corporation in 1966, a post he held until his retirement in 1996.
 But in addition to greatly expanding his family’s hotel empire via lucrative real estate acquisitions and mergers, Barron was also a founding owner of the Chargers NFL football team and a prolific philanthropist.
 He proved to be a “mentor” to his famous granddaughter, Paris, the daughter of his son, Rick.

 As news of Barron Hilton’s death made headlines, Paris took to social media to remember her grandfather as a “visionary.”
-In the caption to a montage of family photos, the wealthy businesswoman and DJ revealed that she has looked up to her grandfather as a mentor every since she was a child.
+In the caption to a montage of family photos, the wealthy businesswoman and DJ revealed that she has looked up to her grandfather as a mentor ever since she was a child.

-In a second post, Paris posted more photos of her late grandfather as she wrote that while she is saddened by his death, she is happy that he has now reunited with his “soulmate,” her grandmother, Marilyn, who died in 2004.
+In a second post, Paris posted more photos of her late grandfather.
+She wrote that while she is saddened by his death, she is happy that he has now reunited with his “soulmate,” her grandmother, Marilyn, who died in 2004.

 Paris revealed that her grandparents were high school sweethearts who went on to have eight children after marrying in 1947.
 The Simple Life star added that her grandparents’ love and devotion to one another has always been an inspiration to her.